 Are you willing to have a difficult conversation?
 What about when it comes to someone contemplating taking their own life?
 Maybe it feels too scary and awkward, so you remain silent.
 However, to keep the people we know safe, we must learn how to have these challenging dialogues.
 Knowing what to look for and what steps to take is crucial.
-I have no doubt – Together, we will help prevent suicide.
+I do not doubt that together, we will help prevent suicide.

 Five Action Steps to Help Prevent Suicide